December 19, 2025

 Can any NP precept any NP student?

-No—your population focus must align with the student's program requirements.
-A family nurse practitioner can mentor FNP students, but an acute care nurse practitioner should precept ACNP students.
-This specialty alignment ensures students gain appropriate clinical knowledge and meet their program's population-focused competencies.
+No, your population focus must align with the student's program requirements and population-focused competencies.
+A family nurse practitioner can mentor FNP students, while an acute care nurse practitioner should precept ACNP students.
+An adult gerontology primary care NP would work with students in that same specialty track.

 Do I get paid for precepting?

-Compensation varies.
-Some preceptors volunteer their time, while others receive payment through their employer or the student's program.
 Platforms like NPHub directly compensate preceptors, recognizing that your clinical expertise and teaching time have real value.
-Many preceptors also receive continuing education credits that count toward certification renewal.
+Beyond financial compensation, many preceptors also receive continuing education credits that count toward licensure renewal, precepting can earn credit toward CE requirements while you help shape the new generation of nurse practitioners.

 About the author